Skip to main content

 In this blog we provide you with a definition of the safety standard certificate.
 Learn about when you need a car safety inspection, where to get one and how it connects to your car insurance quote.

 A safety standards certificate is a document that outlines the health of a vehicle.
 You need it to get a license plate for a vehicle.
 The certificate proves a vehicle meets the minimum required safety standards in Ontario.
-The certificate does not guarantee the condition of the vehicle.
-It does not act as a warranty when you purchase a used vehicle.
+The certificate does not guarantee the condition of the vehicle and it does not act as a warranty when you purchase a used vehicle.

 There are four instances when you need to get a car safety inspection.
 Here is when you need an inspection :